 The more pests they caught, the more the Trust ramped up their efforts, and by 2016 they had expanded their network of traps to around 850.

-In the last two and a half years, more than 3300 stoats, weasels, rats and mice have been eradicated, with additional work going into controlling feral goats and possums.
+Between 2018 and 2020, more than 4500 stoats, weasels, rats and mice have been eradicated, with additional work going into controlling feral goats and possums.

 Until recently, no formal counts had been made of bird populations along the trail, but simple observations have provided clues to the massive impact these pest control efforts are having.